blyxyas/hq9c/README.md

 # Inspiration

 I want to thank my family for this genious idea that I had.
-I also want to thank my giant fat cat *Keepy* and my mini skinny cat *Mina*, and, how'd I forget, I really want to thank the creator of this marvelous language [Cliff L. Biffle.](https://cliffle.com/) and [this another implementation](https://github.com/LucasLarson/HQ9) (this time it's an interpreter.) by Lucas l'Arson for giving me the idea for creating a compiler.
+I also want to thank my giant fat cat *Keepy* and my mini skinny cat *Mina*, and, how'd I forget, I really want to thank the creator of this marvelous language [Cliff L. Biffle.](https://cliffle.com/) and [this another implementation](https://github.com/LucasLarson/HQ9) (this time it's an interpreter.) by Lucas Larson for giving me the idea for creating a compiler.